leonardofaria/leonardofaria.net/content/2020/10/23/best-git-aliases-for-productivity.md

 Git is a very powerful tool and it can be scary sometimes.
 It doesn't matter for how long you are using it, you will see yourself searching for "how to do X".

 Today I want to talk about [`alias`](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases).
-Aliases wrap your favourite git options and it can even include other system operational commands, so you don't need to memorize or dig in your shell history to find the command you need.
+There are 2 types of aliases: Git aliases and shell aliases, controlled by bash, zsh, etc. Aliases are short, custom made commands that translate into others, so you don't need to memorize options or dig in your shell history to find the command you need.

 ## Creating/editing Git aliases

-Aliases can be stored globally or per repository.
+While shell aliases are often created in shell profile files (ex.: `~/.bashrc`, `~/.zshrc`), Git aliases can be stored globally or per repository.
 Unless you have a very specific reason to keep an alias scoped to a project, I would recommend editing the global config file.
 The file path to it is `~/.gitconfig`.

-Alternatively, you can run `git config -e --global` to edit the content of this file in your default terminal editor.
+_Note:_ Alternatively, you can run `git config -e --global` to edit the content of this file in your default terminal editor.
 If you want to open the config in VS Code, you can run `EDITOR=code git config -e --global`.

 Aliases will be in a section `[alias]`.
+They will be available in your terminal as Git options the same way `add`, `commit` and other options work.

-## My favourite ones
+## My favourite Git aliases

-Here are the aliases that I have been using:
+Here are some aliases that I have been using in the last years:

 ```shell
 [alias]